 How hospitality and entertainment businesses can make the best of the situation

-These social listening insights will make grim reading for many in the hospitality and entertainment sectors, however, they can take action based on what our research has uncovered.
+These social listening insights on inflation’s impact on going out will make grim reading for many in the hospitality and entertainment sectors, however, they can take action based on what our research has uncovered.

 American restaurants emphasizing that they pay their workers fairly (and of course actually doing this) are more likely to maintain business than those who don’t.
 The experience of eating out or watching movies in theaters will need to be a central pillar of restaurants’ and multiplexes’ strategies – with businesses in both industries needing to come up with reasons why people should attend their establishments over staying at home and doing similar things more cost effectively.